DevSlem/AINE-DRL/README.md

 AINE-DRL provides below things.

 * deep reinforcement learning agents
-* training with gym environment (vectorized environment also supported)
+* training with gym environment (vectorized environment also supported) and inference (rendering)
-* inference (rendering) with gym environment
 * training interrupt and model save
+* YAML configuration format

 If you want to know how to use, see details in [sample codes](samples/) and [Wiki](https://github.com/DevSlem/AINE-DRL/wiki).